brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-06.md

 "*What's this?
 What's this?
 I*kill*you for treating me this way.
 How*dare*I be treated this way.
 Queen of the Nile I am, not fucking*confetti*to be tossed around.
-I kill you all!"*
+I kill you all!*"

 Harry stared at the agitated serpent in surprise.
 He had not spoken to another snake since his trip to Moaning Mytrle's bathroom last year, and